MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-manage-forms.md

 There are two ways how to use custom fonts in your form:

-1. Set font to "inherit" - this is recommended for forms **embedded** into your own page.
-The form will inherit the form from your page.
+1. Set font to "inherit" - recommended for forms **embedded** into your own page.
+The form inherits the form from your page.
-1. Add your own custom font - this is recommended for forms **hosted as standalone page**.
+1. Add your own custom font - recommended for forms **hosted as standalone page**.
 You can upload your custom font using Theme feature in Custom fonts section.
-This will allow you to use your custom font in all Text style definitions.
+Your uploaded custom fonts can be then used in all Text style definitions.

 ### Preview: Copilot - Forms theme assistant